wazo-platform/wazo-platform.org/content/uc-doc/ecosystem/supported_devices.md

 -   The Snom D745 has limited space for function key labels: long labels might be split in a suboptimal way.
 -   When using a D7 expansion module, the function key label will not be shown on the first reboot or resynchronization.
-You\'ll need to reboot or resynchronize the phone a second time for the label to be shown properly.
+You'll need to reboot or resynchronize the phone a second time for the label to be shown properly.
--   After a factory reset of a phone, if no language and timezone are set for the \"default config device\", you will be forced to select a default language and timezone on the phone UI.
+-   After a factory reset of a phone, if no language and timezone are set for the "default config device", you will be forced to select a default language and timezone on the phone UI.

 Technicolor